klmansel/Code-Like-A-Pro-Junior-Edition/README.md

 # Code-Like-A-Pro-Junior-Edition

+There are many more resources available for each technology, but we've listed a few to help you get started!

-## About Me Project - Day 1 Project - HTML and CSS skills
+## About Me Project - Day 1 - HTML and CSS skills

 ### HTML Resources:
 https://www.geeksforgeeks.org/html-basics/